zdharma-continuum/zinit/docs/INTRODUCTION.md

-Note that unloading a plugin needs it to be loaded with tracking (so `zplugin load …​`, not `zplugin light …​`).
-Tracking causes slight slowdown, however this doesn’t matter in turbo mode, as Zsh startup isn’t slowed down.
+Note that unloading a plugin needs it to be loaded with tracking (so `zplugin load ...`, not `zplugin light ...`).
+Tracking causes slight slowdown, however this doesn’t matter in Turbo Mode, as Zsh startup isn’t slowed down.

 **See also Wiki on [multiple prompts](../Multiple-prompts).**